SATVIKK1910/Safe-Path-Navigation/README.md

 Safe Path Navigator empowers users to navigate their surroundings safely and confidently, combining real-time data with modern mapping capabilities.

 2. **Design Assets**:
 Some design files, such as UI components and additional images, have not been uploaded yet.
 These will be added in a future update.
-Please ensure you have all design-related assets ready when integrating the frontend.

 ---